namhlahade/example/README.md

 # Example Site

-This is a sample README file for our GItHub Example repo.
+This is a sample README file for our GitHub Example repo.
 We're learning Markdown.

+* This is meant to be an example.
+* Markdown is pretty cool.